SushilGautam/exercise.docker-elk/docker-elk/README.md

 #### On the command line

-Create an index pattern via the Kibana API:
+Create an index pattern via the Kibana API and replace `<your generated elastic password>` with your elastic password:

 ```console
 $ curl -XPOST -D- 'http://localhost:5601/api/saved_objects/index-pattern' \